nutanix-japan/nai-llm/docs/iep/index.md

 </div>

-Confirm that the kubernetes cluster has the following components installed:
+Deploy the kubernetes cluster with the following components:

 - 3 x Control plane nodes
 - 4 x Worker nodes
 - 1 x GPU node (with a minimum of 40GB of RAM and 16 vCPUs based on ``llama3-8B`` LLM model)

 We will deploy the GPT-in-a-Box v2 NVD Reference App - backed by ``llama3-8B`` model.